U.S. Route 23: North Carolina

-The highway runs concurrent with US 441 between the Georgia state line and Dillsboro, then with US 74 through Waynesville as the Great Smoky Mountains Expressway, followed by US 19 through Canton and Enka-Candler.
+The highway runs concurrent with US 441 between the Georgia state line and Dillsboro, then with US 74 through Waynesville as the Great Smoky Mountains Expressway, followed by US 19 through Canton and Enka–Candler.
 West of Asheville, the highway follows I-26 to the Tennessee state line.

 Tennessee

 US 23 runs concurrently with the newly upgraded I-26 from the North Carolina state line past Johnson City and Kingsport.
-Just west of Kingsport, I-26 stops at the junction with U.S. Route 11W, and US 23 continues to run north to the Virginia State Line.
+Just west of Kingsport, I-26 stops at the junction with US 11W, and US 23 continues to run north to the Virginia state line.

 Virginia

 US 23 extends for 61 mi through far Southwest Virginia with the southern point beginning at Weber City and the northern point ending at Pound.
 It runs concurrent with US 58 and US 421 from Gate City to Duffield.
 It crosses the Clinch River near Clinchport.
-From Duffield to Big Stone Gap, it passes through the Jefferson National Forest.
+From Duffield to Big Stone Gap, it passes through the George Washington and Jefferson National Forests.
 The entire route is a four-lane divided highway.
 The stretch of highway is known as The Crooked Road: Virginia's Heritage Music Trail and is a symbol of the highway's importance to country music.

-US 23 passes by the following towns, cities and counties in Virginia as well: Gate City in Scott County, Norton (an independent city), Big Stone Gap in Wise County and Pound, also located in Wise County.
+US 23 passes by the following towns, cities, and counties in Virginia as well: Gate City in Scott County; Norton (an independent city); and Big Stone Gap and Pound in Wise County.